chipzoller/hugo-clarity/README.md

 For trying out the theme, quick experimentation, and to contribute Pull Requests, Gitpod is the easiest option.
 Use the button above and it will spin up a prebuilt environment with a site ready to go.

 If you want to contribute a PR, [this is a good overview of that process](https://jldec.me/using-gitpod-to-create-a-pr), and there's also an [optional browser extension](https://www.gitpod.io/docs/browser-extension).
+[Read more about contributing to Hugo Clarity](CONTRIBUTING.md)

 ### Option 1b: Development on your machine